JericNisperos/JericNisperos/README.md

 ### Hi there 👋

 Welcome to my profile!
 I'm a Bachelor of Science in Information Systems graduate with extensive software development experience in .Net, Azure, Swagger, Jira, and Microsoft SQL.
 Specializing in React, Angular, and Next JS, I thrive in collaborative teams and can work seamlessly with stable technology and reliable internet.
-With 5 years of international client experience and a preference for night shifts, I'm a great fit for your team.
+With 5 years of international client experience, I'm a great fit for any team.

 My key strength lies in effective communication, honed during my time in Customer Support.
 I understand the importance of clear communication for building productive relationships with customers and resolving their concerns.
-Additionally, my experience in managing a gaming community has developed my problem-solving, communication, and time management skills in a fast-paced environment.
+Additionally, my experience in managing a gaming community which has 2700+ members has developed my problem-solving, communication, and time management skills in a fast-paced environment.

 www.jnisperos.space